dylanfesta/HawkesSimulator.jl/docs/src/plasticty_STDP.md

 ## Constructors
 Here I define a function that tests the plasticity rule.
-That is, given a $Δt$, it creates the input neurons, then it defined a network, and iterates it dynamically for a certain number of pre-post repetitions.
+That is, given a $Δt$, it creates the input neurons, then it defines a network, and iterates it dynamically for a certain number of pre-post repetitions.
-Then it outputs the weight total change divided by time (so it's a weight change per second)
+Finally it outputs the weight total change divided by time (so it's a weight change per second)

 Since both neurons have the same plasticity rule, a positive pre-post $\Delta t$ for neuron A, impacting the
- $w_{\text{AB}}$ weight, is the equivalent of a negative pre-post $\Delta t$ for neuron B, impacting the $w_{\text{BA}}$ weights.
+ $w_{\text{AB}}$ weight, is the equivalent of a negative pre-post $\Delta t$ for neuron B, impacting the $w_{\text{BA}}$ weight.

 ````@example plasticty_STDP
 function test_stpd_rule(Δt::Real,connection::H.Connection;